ApexRMS/prioritizr/docs/climate_refugia_prioritization_tutorial.md

 12\.
 Expand the **Parameters** node.

 <div class=indentation>
   a.
-Open the <b>Objective</b> datasheet, and review the following inputs:
+Open the <b>Objective</b> datasheet and review the following inputs:
   <br>
   <div class=indentation>
     i. <i>Function</i> – this input sets the objective of the conservation planning problem.
 In this example, it is set to <i>Minimum shortfall</i> which aims to minimize the fraction of each target that remains unmet for as many features as possible while staying within a fixed budget.
     <br><br>
     ii. <i>Budget</i> – this number represents the maximum allowed cost of the prioritization.
-Here, the budgets is used to ensure that 30% of lakes in the study area are represented in the solution, which corresponds to <i>5</i>.
+Here, the budget is used to ensure that 30% of lakes in the study area are represented in the solution, which corresponds to <i>5</i>.
   </div>
 </div>

 <img align="center" style="padding: 13px" width="400" src="assets/images/screenshot64.png">

 <div class=indentation>
   b.
-Open the <b>Target</b> datasheet, and review the following inputs:
+Open the <b>Target</b> datasheet and review the following inputs:
   <br>
   <div class=indentation>
     i. <i>Function</i> – is set to <i>Relative</i> so that the target may be defined as a proportion (between 0 and 1) of the desired level of feature representation in the study area.